 Students can study with progress bars and quizzes to keep track of their progress.
 Keep students informed with automated emails.
 These emails are set to be triggered by predefined student activity, like not logging in for a long time, failing a quiz, reminder for due dates and more.
 Using action-based emails, reach out to students who leave the course mid-way.
 Drip content according to specified schedules or to match the progress of students.

-LifterLMS offers payment via PayPal and WooCommerce (both free) and Stripe (paid add-on).
+LifterLMS offers loads of course management tools, as well as payment processing via PayPal, stripe or Authorize.net as well as support for WooCommerce.
 You can add coupons and discounts on the website to increase student enrollment.
 A number of paid add-ons are available, and you can buy them individually or as an all-in-one bundle.

 An LMS allows users to learn at their own pace, using any device that they are comfortable with.
 The learning process can be made more exciting by awarding badges, innovative quizzes and top performer listings.
 Besides, adding a forum or community can help to encourage students in the learning process.

 In the past few years, there’s been an increase in the use of WordPress as a base for websites of educational institutions and online courses.
-The plugins discussed in this post all combine well with WordPress to set up a complete online course delivery system.
-Some are free, while others offer very attractive features in the price band of $99 – $200.
-To top it all, learning can become a satisfying activity.
+The WordPress LMS plugins discussed in this post all combine well with the WordPress core to set up a complete online course delivery system.
+Some are free, while others offer very attractive features for under $250 (which is less than $1 a day).